Health insurance in Wyoming

 Because Wyoming has not expanded Medicaid (and is thus missing out on hundreds of millions of dollars in federal funding) the state has 12,000 people in the coverage gap, with no access to financial assistance with their health insurance.
 They would be eligible for Medicaid coverage if Wyoming were to accept federal funds to expand coverage under the ACA.
 In all, about 20,000 people would become newly-eligible for Medicaid if the state were to expand coverage, including people with income between 100 percent and 138 percent of the poverty level, who are currently eligible for premium subsidies in the exchange.

 Before the ACA, individual health insurance was underwritten in nearly every state, including Wyoming, which meant that pre-existing conditions could prevent a person from obtaining a policy, or could result in significantly higher premiums or policy exclusions.

 The Wyoming Health Insurance Pool (WHIP) was created in 1990 to give people an alternative if they were unable to obtain individual health insurance because of their medical history.

 Now that all health insurance plans are guaranteed issue, high-risk pools largely obsolete.
 During the 2015 Wyoming Legislature, SF0064 was passed, allowing the Commissioner to dis-enroll risk-pool members who could obtain reasonable coverage elsewhere.
 This became effective December 31, 2015.

-Scroll to the bottom of the page for a summary of other recent Wyoming bills related to healthcare reform.
+Scroll down for a summary of recent Wyoming bills related to healthcare reform.